Anyone Can Be An Electronics DesignerBy Frances Reed

 - Voltage regulators are an essential.
 The 2 most used are the 7805 and 7812

-- Other components you may also want to have on hand: USB ports, DIP switches, 7-segment displays, reed switches
+- Other components you may also want to have on hand: USB ports, DIP switches, 7-segment displays, reed switches and relays

 - Grab Bags are an inexpensive way to get a wide range of miscellaneous components